cgwire/kitsu/docs/getting-started-production/README.md

 ![Drop down menu team](../img/getting-started/drop_down_menu_team.png)

-On the **Team** page you can see all the assignations for a specific project.
+On the **Team** page, you can see all the assignations for a specific project.
 If you want to check another project team, you need to switch the project on the top of the page.